-Until recently MSA was thought to be a very rare disorder.
-As we learn more about the condition, it has become somewhat easier to recognise and diagnose.
-Research suggests it affects about 4.5 people per 100,000 so that at any one time there are about 3,300 people living with MSA in the UK and Ireland.
-Parkinson's Disease is about 45 times more common, affecting about 200 per 100,000 people.
+MSA is a rare disease and diagnosis is difficult.
+It can take several visits to a Neurologist to get a working diagnosis.
+Research suggests it affects about 4.5 people per 100,000 meaning at any one time there are about 3,300 people living with MSA in the UK and Ireland.